 On Yom Kippuriym, can we Fast and Praise Yahuah with songs of worship?
 Can we Afflict our souls with weeping, and mourning?
 Can we have repentance, and express regret and sorrow over the loss of what Yah has removed from us, while we are exiled in the land of our oppressors?
 In the privacy of our inner closet, can we display sorrow over our transgressions against Yahuah?

 The answer is a resounding Yes!

-There is another way to keep our 'Appointments' before Yahuah without the shedding of blood - Yahoshua, HaMashiach has already fulfilled that requirement; and yet, 'throughout your generations' means exactly throughout your generations.
+There is another way to keep our 'Appointments' before Yahuah without the shedding of blood - Yahushua, HaMashiach has already fulfilled that requirement; and yet, 'throughout your generations' means exactly throughout your generations.